AdaskoTheBeAsT/date-interceptors/libs/hierarchical-convert-to-date/src/README.md

 fetchApiData();
 ```

-In the code above, `instance.interceptors.response.use` is used to add a response interceptor to the Axios instance.
-This interceptor calls `hierarchicalConvertToDate` on `response.data` to convert any date strings into Date objects.
-The modified response is then returned.
+In the code above:

+- The createInstance method of AxiosInstanceManager is used to create and configure an Axios instance.
+This instance is configured with a response interceptor that applies hierarchicalConvertToDate to response.data.
+This conversion function processes any date strings in the response data into JavaScript Date objects (or in case of other libs proper class for given date lib).
-The function `fetchApiData` uses the Axios instance to make a GET request, then logs the response data, which will have had date strings parsed into Date objects by the interceptor.
-If there's an error with the request, it's caught and logged.
+- The fetchApiData function demonstrates using the configured Axios instance to make a GET request.
+The response data, with date strings already converted into Date (or in case of other libs proper class for given date lib) objects, is logged to the console.
+Errors from the request are caught and logged.

-Remember to adjust the code according to your project structure and requirements.
+This approach encapsulates the Axios configuration, making your code cleaner and more maintainable.
+Remember to adjust imports and function calls as per your project's file structure and requirements.